wgseligman/GramsSim/GramsDetSim/README.md

 operation of `gramsdetsim` through the [`options.xml`](../options.xml) file and the command line.

+Note that the diffusion model (described below) makes use of a random-number generator.
+If you're running `gramsdetsim` as part of a cluster of jobs, you probably want to include a random-number seed on the command line as described [`GramsG4`](../GramsG4); e.g.,

+    ./gramsdetsim --rngseed=${process}

 ## Detector-response functions

 Again recall that the parameters for all of the following functions can be found in the `options.xml` file.